 You can find the PPT deck for her presentation here.

 I am from Canada and we have a way of opening a meeting, which is to thank and recognize that we are standing on ground previously owned by the Aboriginal people.
 I also want to open this talk by thanking and recognizing the Deaf community, who taught me their language, culture and their experience of seeing the world.
 So thank you to my local Deaf community and the communities across Canada.
 I am fortunate, as I have the opportunity to travel widely in Canada and throughout the world, which means many Deaf communities have taught me, while sharing their experiences with me.
-Thank you to the CODA’s, many of you in this room have taught me about your life experience, and I thank each of you.
+Thank you to the CODAs, many of you in this room have taught me about your life experience, and I thank each of you.
 We have one CODA here today from Canada, Janice, thank you for sharing your insights and helping me envision what each of us can do.
-I never attended or graduated of an interpreter training program – the Deaf community taught me how to interpret, and they still do teach me, helping me understand how to match what they expect, prefer, and want to have happen with interpreters from their point of view.
+I never attended or graduated from an interpreter training program – the Deaf community taught me how to interpret, and they still do teach me, helping me understand how to match what they expect, prefer, and want to have happen with interpreters from their point of view.
 Based on that experience, I share this talk.

 Importance of Looking Back

 Now, my topic is about understanding our legacies and why it is crucial to look back.
 If we don’t understand our histories, we are destined to continue to make errors, and lose our way.
 I think it is important to look back and identify those who lead us, taught us, and ask if we need to find ways to embrace their teachings in a healthy way.
 Understand that I have been given twenty minutes, which means it is impossible to recognize all of the leaders that have contributed at the local, state or provincial, or national or international levels.
-So I have chosen some key people – people who have taught me and key people contributed greatly to our profession, and some that are still contributing.
+So I have chosen some key people – people who have taught me and key people who have contributed greatly to our profession, and some that are still contributing.
 You may look at the list today and point out those I have not mentioned – to those people, I thank them for their contributions and hope they will accept my apologies for not including them today.

 As I began the research for this presentation, I thought it was important to uncover the stories, the many positive stories that we can continue to learn from.
-For example, we can learn about our successes, and how we defined success.
+For example, we can learn about our successes, and how we define success.
 If we forget those stories then we ultimately block our future success.
 It can prevent us from setting goals, and making progress on those goals that can result in improving our profession.
 So today is a chance to look back and see what those people contributed to our field and what we must learn from their legacy.

 A legacy can be defined as our history, and also how we remember a person, or what we pass on to others.
 A legacy can be positive or negative – it is for you to decide.

 I start with Lilian Beard.
 As I look out at the audience, as soon as Lilian’s photo came up, you immediately smiled.
 Why?
 How do we remember Lilian?
 Many of you never had the chance to meet her, but we have a collective memory of her many contributions to our field.
 How many of you remember her from 2009 at RID in Philadelphia, regaling us with story after story and everyone in the audience being captivated by her.
 Her contributions are numerous.
-This quote speaks volumes.
+This quote speaks volumes: